Welcome to the Goal-based Leadership Site

 =>

-Goals identified are based what measurable characteristics the Key Stakeholders (Interested parties) evaluate the performance and the ability to perform.
+Goals identified are based how the Key Stakeholders (Interested parties) evaluate the organization's performance and capability.

 Go beyond to find your way forward!